Take 5 Minutes to read about recent developments at the Scottish Collaboration for Public Health Research & Policy (SCPHRP).

 NEWS & EVENTS

-- SCPHRP DEVELOPMENT AWARDS.
-A new funding scheme for our third sector and policy/practice Working Group members is currently accepting applications.
+We are delighted to announce a new funding scheme for our third sector and policy/practice Working Group members.
 This is part of our ongoing commitment to enhance the capacity of the Scottish public health workforce to contribute to, and utilise research, via appropriate career development opportunities.

 Applicants can seek funding for a number of career development activities, including:

 Applications will be accepted throughout the year, until all available monies (£5,000 per working group) have been allocated.
-To register as a member of any of the working groups, please visit: www.scphrp.ac.uk/join-a-working-group/, and contact the relevant Fellow for further information.
+To register as a member of any of the working groups, please visit: http://www.scphrp.ac.uk/join-a-working-group/, and contact the relevant Fellow for further information.

 PAPERS & PUBLICATIONS